changhsinlee/changhsinlee.github.io/_posts/2018-02-07-python-calibration-plot.md

 ## A Python example

-##### The Jupyter notebook for this example [can be found in  here](https://github.com/changhsinlee/changhsinlee.github.io/blob/master/notebook/2018-02-07-python-calibration-plot/titanic-calibration-example.ipynb)

 The first thing to do in making a calibration plot is to pick the number of bins.
 In this example, I binned the probabilities into 10 bins between 0 and 1: from 0 to 0.1, 0.1 to 0.2, ..., 0.9 to 1.
 The data I used is [the Titanic dataset from Kaggle](https://www.kaggle.com/c/titanic), where the label to predict is a binary variable `Survived`.